-Earnings per diluted share were \$0.79 and \$1.47 in the three months ended June 30, 2023 and 2022, respectively.
-Adjusted Earnings Per Diluted Share were \$0.89 and \$1.54 in the three months ended June 30, 2023 and 2022, respectively.
+Earnings In the three months ended December 31, 2023 and 2022, loss per diluted share was \$0.09 and earnings per diluted share were \$0.79 and \$1.47 in the three months ended June 30, 2023 and 2022, \$0.18 respectively.
+Adjusted Earnings Per Diluted Share were \$0.89 \$0.20 and \$1.54 \$0.55 in the three months ended June 30, 2023 December 31, 2023 and 2022, respectively.
 See the discussion and tables under "Definitions and Non-GAAP Financial Measures" below with respect to Consolidated Adjusted EBITDA and Adjusted Earnings Per Diluted Share.

-Net cash provided by operating activities in the nine months ended June 30, 2023 and June 30, 2022 was \$1.2 billion and \$1.5 billion, respectively.
-The \$236.5 million decrease was primarily due to lower earnings, partially offset by \$268.8 million of reduced working capital usage compared to the prior year period.
-During the nine months ended June 30, 2023, we invested \$818.3 million in capital expenditures and returned \$210.8 million in capital to stockholders in dividend payments.
-During the nine months ended June 30, 2023, debt increased \$1.2 billion million, primarily due to the Mexico Acquisition, net of debt repayments.
+Net cash provided by operating activities in the nine three months ended June 30, 2023 December 31, 2023 and June 30, 2022 December 31, 2022 was \$1.2 billion \$275.0 million and \$1.5 billion \$265.9 million, respectively.
+The \$236.5 million decrease \$9.1 million increase was primarily due to lower earnings, partially offset by \$268.8 million \$120.5 million of reduced working capital usage compared to the prior year period period, partially offset by lower earnings.
+During the nine three months ended June 30, 2023 December 31, 2023, we invested \$818.3 million \$247.3 million in capital expenditures and returned \$210.8 million \$77.6 million in capital to stockholders in dividend payments.
+During the nine three months ended June 30, 2023 December 31, 2023, debt increased \$1.2 billion million, primarily due to the Mexico Acquisition, net of debt repayments.
 See "Note 3.
-Acquisitions" for additional information.
+Acquisitions" for additional information. \$0.1 billion and was largely offset by an increase in cash and cash equivalents.

-Expectations for the Fourth Quarter of Fiscal 2023
+Expectations for the Fourth Second Quarter of Fiscal 2023 2024

-In the fourth quarter of fiscal 2023, we expect to continue balancing our supply with our customers' demand, the flow-through of previously published price decreases to be largely offset by cost savings and gradually improving volumes sequentially.
-In addition, we expect sequentially higher recycled fiber costs, slightly higher energy costs and moderately lower costs of virgin fiber and chemicals.
-We also expect scheduled mill maintenance outages, resulting in approximately 32,000 tons of maintenance downtime, well below the 140,000 tons in the third quarter of fiscal 2023.
-We expect continued unfavorable non-cash pension expense of approximately \$40 million driven by higher interest rates and market volatility, flat sequentially.
-We expect to record restructuring charges in connection with the permanent closure of our Tacoma, WA containerboard mill.
+In the fourth second quarter of fiscal 2023, 2024, we expect sequential improvement in consolidated volumes and continued realization of published price declines.
+We plan to continue balancing our supply with our customers' demand, the flow-through of previously published price decreases to be largely offset by cost savings and gradually improving volumes sequentially.
+In addition, we demand.
+We expect sequentially higher energy and recycled fiber costs, slightly higher energy costs and moderately lower costs of relatively flat virgin fiber, chemical and chemicals.
+We also expect scheduled mill maintenance outages, resulting in approximately 32,000 tons of maintenance downtime, well below freight costs.
+In addition, the 140,000 tons in the third second quarter of fiscal 2023.
+We expect continued unfavorable non-cash pension expense of approximately \$40 million driven 2024 will be negatively impacted by higher interest rates and market volatility, flat sequentially.
+We expect to record restructuring charges winter weather disruptions that occurred in connection with the permanent closure of our Tacoma, WA containerboard mill.
 See "Note 20.
 Subsequent Events" of the Notes to Consolidated Financial Statements for additional information.
-We expect an effective tax rate benefit in the fourth quarter of fiscal 2023 primarily related to the Tacoma mill closure and the approximately \$30 million impact of the release of uncertain tax positions due to the expiration of statute of limitations, recognized state tax credits and other discrete items in the quarter.
+We expect an effective tax rate benefit in the fourth quarter of fiscal 2023 primarily related to the Tacoma mill closure and the approximately \$30 million impact of the release of uncertain tax positions due to the expiration of statute of limitations, recognized state tax credits and other discrete items in the quarter, January 2024.